alibaba/pipcook/docs/tutorials/component-object-detection.md

 ## Make your own dataset

 After reading the above description, are you already ready to use object detection to solve your own problems?
-If you want to make your own data set, there are mainly the following steps
+If you want to make your own data set, there are mainly the following steps.

 ### Collect images

 This step is easier to understand.
 To have your own training data, you need to find a way to collect enough training pictures.
 In this step, you don’t need to label your own pictures.
-You only need to mark the original pictures. it is good
+You only need to mark the original pictures.

 ### Labelling

-There are many labeling tools now, you can use these labeling tools to mark which components are on your original picture, what the locations are and what types are of each component, Let's take [labelimg](https://github.com/tzutalin/labelImg) as example
+There are many labeling tools now, you can use these labeling tools to mark which components are on your original picture, what the locations are and what types are of each component, Let's take [labelimg](https://github.com/tzutalin/labelImg) as example:

 ![image.png](https://gw.alicdn.com/tfs/TB1nB4lN4z1gK0jSZSgXXavwpXa-799-401.png)

 You can install the software from the official labelimg website above, and then follow the steps below:

 - Build and launch using the instructions above.
-- Click 'Change default saved annotation folder' in Menu/File
+- Click 'Change default saved annotation folder' in Menu/File.
-- Click 'Open Dir'
+- Click 'Open Dir'.
-- Click 'Create RectBox'
+- Click 'Create RectBox'.
-- Click and release left mouse to select a region to annotate the rect box
+- Click and release left mouse to select a region to annotate the rect box.
-- You can use right mouse to drag the rect box to copy or move it
+- You can use right mouse to drag the rect box to copy or move it.

 ### Training